 The original home of Milwaukee's German population, the North Side is now home to much of the city's African-American population.
 The Northwest Side boasts the greatest abundance of single-family homes in Milwaukee.
 Sherman Park, which is located east of Sherman Boulevard and north of North Avenue, is known for the beautiful brick and Lannon-stone homes that sit majestically on wide, quiet streets.
 Bungalows are also common in this ethnically diverse neighborhood.
 Lindsay Park is home to the blue-domed Annunciation Greek Orthodox Church, which is located at 92nd and Congress streets and is the last major project designed by Frank Lloyd Wright.

 Settled by Polish and Italian immigrants, the South Side is home to kielbasa and pierogies, to church festivals and working class families.
 It is also home to Alverno College, a nationally acclaimed women's college.
 Bay View is located on the South Side's eastern edge, along the shores of Lake Michigan and south of the Hoan Bridge.
-Started as a company town in 1868, it remained an independent suburb for several decades before it was swept up by Milwaukee's march southward.
+Started 1867 as a company town offering Puddlers' cottages for laborers at Milwaukee Iron Company, it remained an independent suburb for several decades before it was swept up by Milwaukee's march southward.
 To this day, it remains a staunchly independent community.
 In recent years, young professionals have flocked to Bay View, attracted by its community atmosphere and proximity to Lake Michigan.
-South Kinnickinnic Avenue is the primary commercial street, but there are many specialty shops tucked along the side streets.
+South Kinnickinnic Avenue is the primary commercial street, but there are many specialty shops, bars and restaurants tucked along the side streets.

 North Shore: Shorewood • Glendale • Whitefish Bay • Fox Point • River Hills • Bayside

-The average home prices in these communities range from $300,000 to $830,000, with lakefront property values in the millions.
+The average home prices in these communities is nearly $480,000 to over $830,000, with lakefront property values in the millions.
 All six villages feature a mixture of homes - from elegant, turn-of-the-century mansions to modest, newer homes owned by young families.
 Residents can stroll through the quaint shops and restaurants located in the downtown areas of Shorewood and Whitefish Bay or relax in the peaceful solitude of Fox Point, Bayside and River Hills, which have large secluded lots.